ronappleton/dev-setup-laravel/README.md

 # dev-setup-laravel

-## Not: this is a quick dirty script as is, be warned.
+## Note: this is a quick dirty script as is, be warned.

 Setup for laravel environment using php7.2 mysql nginx dnsmasq dhcp composer codesniffer phpmyadmin ruby-dev sqlite3(ruby) make mailcatcher